project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/64-matteo-mazzola-the-potential-and-opportunity-of-regenerative-agriculture-in-italy.md

 ---
-title: 64 Matteo Mazzola, the potential and opportunity of regenerative agriculture in Italy
+title: 64 Matteo Mazzola The Potential And Opportunity Of Regenerative Agriculture In Italy
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-11-26)